An Unpopular Topic

 The glory of the Lord shall be your rear guard.

 Isaiah 58:9 is a call to fast and call on him for our heart’s cry.
-The Lord is so anxious to bless, that given any chance, He will do so.
+He is so anxious to bless us, that given any chance, He will do so.
 Is your heart’s cry for a wayward family member?
 Or to make a difference in someone’s life?
 Or to make your life count for all eternity?

 Then you shall call, and the Lord will answer;